SateaMall/ClaimsKG-Statistical-Repository/README.md

 ## Clone the project
 git clone git@github.com:SateaMall/ClaimsKG-Statistical-Repository.git

-## Install dependencies from requirements.txt in the back-end
+## Install dependencies from requirements.txt in the claimsKG-Backend
 pip install -r requirements.txt

 ## Run the app.py in claimsKG-Backend: